North Korea launches barbed attack on Chinese investor

 "Regarding some problems that occur in the process of China-North Korea cooperation, we hope the two sides can appropriately handle and resolve them," he told a regular news briefing.

-North Korea almost never criticises its neighbour or any Chinese entities in public.
+North Korea almost never criticizes its neighbor or any Chinese entities in public.
 The KCNA article said the comments had been whipped up by "hostile forces" in an orchestrated media campaign to blacken the isolated state's name.

 North Korea has for years pursued a "military first" policy that critics say has impoverished its people while developing one of the world's largest armed forces and spending money on developing a nuclear deterrent.

-It has been it sanctioned and largely cut off from the international economy in punishment for its nuclear programme.
+It has been it sanctioned and largely cut off from the international economy in punishment for its nuclear program.

 Despite sitting on potentially trillions of dollars of mineral reserves ranging from gold, to iron ore and rare earths as well as uranium, all but the bravest investors have been deterred by a North Korea's toxic economic environment.